Students will be able to name shapes according to their attributes.

 - Discuss the shape attributes as a class.
 Great discussion questions include: How many sides does a triangle have?
 Are they straight or curved?
 How many corners does a triangle have?

 - Point to each corner on the triangle.
-Explain to the class that a vertex is the place where two sides meet in a corner.
-Tell the class that a triangle has three vertices, the plural word for vertex.
+Explain to the class that a corner is the place where two sides meet.

 - Count the sides of the triangle together.
-Explain that each side is a line that connects two vertices, also known as an edge.
+Explain that each side is a line that connects to two corners.

-- Announce to the class that today they will learn how to describe the attributes of a shape to describe it, instead of always just using its name.
+- Explain to the class that today they will learn how to describe the attributes, or characteristics, of a shape to describe it, instead of just using its name!

 - Draw and label a rectangle and pentagon on the board.

-- Point to the rectangle and demonstrate how to count the edges and vertices.
-Explain to students how the number of edges and the number of vertices are the same.
+- Point to the rectangle and demonstrate how to count the corners and sides.
+Ask students to think-pair-share what they notice about the number of corners and sides they found.

 - Give each student the following pattern blocks: triangle, trapezoid, hexagon, and square.

-- Ask students to hold up the correct pattern block as you call out the number of edges or vertices a shape has.
-As you call out numbers, remind students that the number of edges and vertices a shape has is the same.
+- Ask students to hold up the correct pattern block as you call out the number of corners and sides a shape has.
+As you call out numbers, remind students that the number of corners and sides a shape has is the same number.